scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 A typical grocery retailer offers consumers thousands of promotions every week to attract more consumers and thus improve their economic performance :cite:`tanusondjaja2016exploring`.
-Studies by Walters and Jamil (2002, 2003) of :cite:`walters2002measuring` and :cite:`walters2003exploring` found that about 39% of all items purchased during an inter-category grocery were specials of the week and about 30% of consumers surveyed were very sensitive to product prices, buying more promotional items than regular items.
+Studies by Walters and Jamil (2002, 2003) of :cite:`walters2002measuring` and :cite:`walters2003exploring` found that about 39% of all items purchased during an inter-category grocery were weekly specials and promotions, and about 30% of consumers surveyed were very sensitive to product prices, buying more promotional items than regular items.
 With the recent expansion of machine learning methods, including deep learning, it seems appropriate to develop a series of methods that allow retailers to offer consumers attractive